Medical Degree

 The project to launch King’s College London Medicine in partnership with the University of Portsmouth is an exciting venture that will allow us to begin improving the future supply of doctors to the local area.

 King’s College London Graduate Entry Medicine Programme at the University of Portsmouth will start teaching medical students from August 2024.
-Please note that applications for 2024 have now closed.
-Applications are now open for 2025 and close on 15 October 2024.
+Please note that applications for 2025 have now closed.
+We are not ready to recruit medical students or staff for 2026 yet, but keep an eye on this page to find out when it's time to apply.

 King's College London is a leading university in training doctors and together we've formed a partnership approved by the Department of Health and Social Care (DHSC), where 54 medical students will begin their 4 year medical degree at the University of Portsmouth, in partnership with King’s College London.